SayantanRC/ChatApp/README.md

 <connect:6000>
 ```

-- Connect to a server instance not running on the same machine:
+- <b>Connect to a server instance not running on the same machine:</b>
   To connect to a server instance running on the network, we need IP address of the server.
 Say the server opens a port 1211, the IP address can be found by `<my-ip>` command.
   ```
   <add:1211>